 When I originally wrote on this topic back in 2005, Google was much more active in this grey area.

 Services like Google Advisor, also known as Google Compare (shut down in 2016).
 This was an affiliate model search engine, meaning, in short, Google allowed advertisers to promote credit cards, auto insurance, mortgages and travel insurance products and services on a cost per lead model.
 This service didn’t generate the success Google was hoping for.

 Back in 2005 Google was also advertising its own spam software, formerly known as Google AntiSpam and now called Google Recaptcha.

 What could the impact of Google’s advertising strategy be on the market?
 Does Google really welcome competition and provide users with more choice?

 Display advertising prices could increase.
-If Google wants to occupy one of the top 3 positions, or also quite commonly that very sweet spot at the top right, then inevitably the prices will go up for competitors.
-If prices are set by competitive auction, then Google’s own participation will skew the market driven pricing.
+If Google wants to occupy one of the top 3 positions, or that very sweet spot at the top right, then inevitably the prices will go up for competitors.
+If prices are set by competitive auction, then Google’s own participation will skew the market-driven pricing.

 Consumer choice will be reduced.
 All the evidence points to the fact the searchers don’t even scroll to the bottom of the first page of search results.
 With Google sitting pretty above the fold in prime position, the choice offered to searchers is reduced.

-Does AdWords really “Help other businesses to compete”?
+Does AdWords really “help other businesses to compete”?
 Not if Google is one of the competitors.
-Think of the impact on small mortgage brokers when faced with Google’s own comparison ads.
+Think of the impact on smaller businesses when faced with Google’s own comparison ads.